-The existing activities about management of climate-sensitive diseases within health legislation and health management will be improved with an eve to the new models and scenarios.
-Just as climate that there are prolonged COVID-19 cases (other change units are established in municipalities, there will be a need to strengthen units and management were affected).
+The existing activities about management of climate-sensitive diseases within health legislation and health management will be improved with an change units are established in municipalities, there will be a need to strengthen units and management were affected).
 In addition to these; those who have mechanisms that will manage the relationship between climate change and health in the central, provincial and district organizations of the Ministry of Health.
 In addition to population, the risks and hazards of climate change should also be taken into of vulnerable groups in society.
 The health effects account in health service planning.
 The coefficients of possible climate change hazards may occur at a used in health level indicators will need to be greater rate than expected. converted into coefficients compatible with climate threat indices.